stride3d/stride-docs/en/manual/scenes/prefabs/use-prefabs.md

 <span class="badge text-bg-success">Programmer</span>
 <span class="badge text-bg-success">Designer</span>

-Prefab instances can be added to a scene in **Game Studio** or a prefab can be manually instantiated at runtime through code.
+Prefab instances can be added to a scene in **Game Studio** or instantiated through code at runtime.

 ## Add a prefab to a scene in Game Studio